 Jen is a recent graduate of George Mason University where she received a Master’s Degree in Social Work and specialized in clinical practice for older adults.
 She is a Certified Dementia Practitioner, trained in BCAT®, and currently completing a gerontology certificate from George Mason University.
 Jen has worked with people experiencing all stages of dementia which included administering assessments, conducting support groups, and leading recreational activities.
-Actively involved in the community, she is a Dementia Champion and a member of Dementia Friends Fairfax.
+Actively involved in the community, she is a Dementia Champion and a member of Dementia Friendly Fairfax.

 Pamela Mills, MA, CTRS, ALM, CDP-CADDCT-CDCM

 Pamela is a Certified Therapeutic Recreation Specialist, Certified Alzheimer's Disease and Dementia Care Trainer, Certified Dementia Care Manager, and Assisted Living Manager.
 She holds a Masters of Arts degree from the Erickson School for the Management of Aging Services at University of Maryland and has over 30 years’ experience in the field of Aging Services primarily with people living with neurocognitive impairment in their homes, Memory Care, Social Day and Assisted Living settings.
 Her work on generating and maintaining programs that support and enhance the wellbeing for older adults has been published in Longterm Living magazine as well as presented at conferences and webinars.
 Most importantly, her heartfelt passion is for designing and implementing creative, insightful, person-directed services for older adults, where each person can feel comfort, joy and achievement.
 In addition to spending time with family, Pamela and her husband enjoy outdoor activities, volunteering, and tending to their flock of backyard fowl and household pets.